Pikolosan/Pikolosan/README.md

 - 📫 How to reach me **parthchaudhary.jc@gmail.com** or on Instagram and LinkedIn.

-- ⚡ Fun fact **I once spent an entire weekend coding a mini-game in Python and Unreal, just for the fun of it.**
+- ⚡ Fun fact **I once spent an entire weekend coding a mini-game in Python and Unreal, just for the fun of it and created a small open world shooter game.**

 <br>